 BDRC worked with the New Jersey Agent Orange Commission to develop the Vietnam veterans’ exposure section of the registry questionnaire.
 BDRC has collected information from thousands of families of Vietnam veterans and has found a consistent pattern of disabilities in their children.
 These data have been presented to the National Academy of Sciences, congressional committees, the Veterans’ Administration and in national media forums.

 - Report on birth defects and disabilities in the children of Vietnam veterans.
-Shows the differences in structural and functional birth defects in 1457 children of Vietnam veterans compared to 3131 children of non-veterans in the registry.
+Shows the differences in structural and functional birth defects in children of 2189 Vietnam Veteran fathers compared to 3778 children of non-veterans in the registry.

 - Agent Orange and Birth Defects.
 Studies provide evidence that many more birth defects may be associated with dioxin-contaminated herbicide exposure in Vietnam.